-Associate Professor of Population Studies (Research)
+Associate Professor of Population Studies and Environment and Society (Research)

 Elizabeth Fussell joined Brown University and the PSTC in the fall of 2014.
 She is a sociologist and demographer whose research focuses on migration, environmental causes of population change, and the life course.